p1237777777/House-Prices-Advanced-Regression-Techniques/README.md

 # House-Prices-Advanced-Regression-Techniques

-My best score on Kaggle Leaderboard : 0.12514
+My best score on Kaggle Leaderboard : 0.11901 (TOP 10%)

 "I would improve my model performance by fixing some feature engineering issues and experimenting with stacking methods."

 ## Description

-### Step1.
-Find data correlation
+### Data Correlation:
+Identify correlations among the features in the data.

+### SalePrice Transformation:
-### Step2.
-Transform SalePrice data with log transformation
+Transform the SalePrice data using log transformation to improve the model performance.

-### Step3.
-Data clean
+### Data Cleaning

+Clean the data by performing the following operations:

-1. Change data type in numerical features that should be categorical
+* Convert numerical features that should be categorical to the categorical data type.

-2. Replace Objective missing value with str 'NA', 'None' &  Numerical missing value with 0
+* Replace missing values in the objective feature with 'NA' or 'None' and numerical missing values with 0.

-3. Fill some object data with mode data
+* Fill some object data with mode data.

+### Skewed Features Transformation
-### Step4.
-Transform skewed features with boxcox transformation
+* Transform skewed features with boxcox transformation.

-### Step5.
-Feature engineering
+### Feature Engineering

+Perform feature engineering by using the following techniques:

-1. Label encoder
+* Label Encoder

-2. one hot encoder
+* One Hot Encoder

-### Step6.Modelization
+### Modeling

+Train the model using the following regressors:

-1. Gradient Boosting Regressor
+* Gradient Boosting Regressor

-2. XGBoost Regressor
+* XGBoost Regressor

-3. Catboost Regressor
+* Catboost Regressor

-4. LightGBM Regressor
+* LightGBM Regressor

-5. Random Forest Regressor
+* Random Forest Regressor
+* Stacking model